Cris7777/MSiA423-Project-Repo/README.md

       + Duplicates Removing
       + Outliers Removing
       + Invalid Attributes Removing

-      Remove attributes that will not be selected to build models, such as
+        Remove attributes that will not be selected to build models, such as player photo, player nationality, pl

 - Model Building